-- o Cost for development is high, fees, land costs, etc. - Consider "gifting" land through easements to let adjoining owners to add ADUs - Address segregation and make the county more equitable and diverse - Concern about existing restrictive covenants - Rezone areas that are historically segregated - Create accessibly housing for mixed level of income, racial, cultural, and ages - \circ $\;$ Ensure housing is safe for both residents and the environment - Provide adequate resources - Distribute a diversity of housing and people throughout the county - Other underserved groups - Provide accessible and affordable housing for the workforce, seniors, people with disabilities (ADA), and low-income families - Has there been consideration of children of current residents that feel pressure to leave because of costs?
-How can we alleviate the pressure? - Consider Social and human health - 3.
-Encourage Infill and Redevelopment Opportunities - Increase density and infill - \circ $\,$ Concern about the increase in the number of people - Consider San Geronimo, Inverness, Fire House on Frontage Road in Terra Linda, St. Vincent's, Silveira Ranch, Marinwood shopping centers, Golden Gate Village, and Sacred Heart Church in Olema as potential sites - Consider moving San Quentin prison and redeveloping - How do the unoccupied homes play into the process?
-(Vacation rentals & Airbnb, West Marin) - Consider rezoning (agricultural land), building code amendments, convert commercial buildings, and amending regulation for services (Waste, septic, stream, etc.) as a component of this process - o Consider affordable housing in potential infill sites - Develop Tiny Homes, ADUs, JADUs, mixed-use, mobile home developments, boat communities, Habitat for Humanity development, etc. - Develop on undeveloped land, parking lots, public golf courses, and church property - o Develop community land trusts - Has the county surveyed large landowners about the options under discussion? - Infrastructure - Locate services with housing - Increase infrastructure (water, waste, power, sewage, parking, schools, hospitals, police, firefighters, etc.) demand due to increased population because of housing is a concern - How will the infrastructure be improved? - o What efforts is the County making to update septic policies/regulations? - How will the improvements be paid for?
+- o Cost for development is high, fees, land costs, etc. - o Consider "gifting" land through easements to let adjoining owners to add ADUs - Address segregation and make the county more equitable and diverse - Concern about existing restrictive covenants - o Rezone areas that are historically segregated - Create accessibly housing for mixed level of income, racial, cultural, and ages - o Ensure housing is safe for both residents and the environment - Provide adequate resources - Distribute a diversity of housing and people throughout the county - Other underserved groups - Provide accessible and affordable housing for the workforce, seniors, people with disabilities (ADA), and low-income families - Has there been consideration of children of current residents that feel pressure to leave because of costs?
+How can we alleviate the pressure? - Consider Social and human health

+3. Encourage Infill and Redevelopment Opportunities

+- Increase density and infill - o Concern about the increase in the number of people - Consider San Geronimo, Inverness, Fire House on Frontage Road in Terra Linda, St. Vincent's, Silveira Ranch, Marinwood shopping centers, Golden Gate Village, and Sacred Heart Church in Olema as potential sites - Consider moving San Quentin prison and redeveloping - How do the unoccupied homes play into the process?
+(Vacation rentals & Airbnb, West Marin) - Consider rezoning (agricultural land), building code amendments, convert commercial buildings, and amending regulation for services (Waste, septic, stream, etc.) as a component of this process - Consider affordable housing in potential infill sites - Develop Tiny Homes, ADUs, JADUs, mixed-use, mobile home developments, boat communities, Habitat for Humanity development, etc. - Develop on undeveloped land, parking lots, public golf courses, and church property - Develop community land trusts - o Has the county surveyed large landowners about the options under discussion?